php-amqplib/RabbitMqBundle/README.md

 You have to configure at least one connection and one client.
 In the above example your service container will contain the service `rabbitmq.upload_picture_producer` and `rabbitmq.upload_picture_consumer`.
 The later expects that there's a service called `upload_picture_service`.

 If you don't specify a connection for the client, the client will look for a connection with the same alias.
+So for our `upload_picture` the service container will look for an `upload_picture` connection.

 ## Producers, Consumers, What? ##